 If a routine works for you, I recommend scheduling a fixed time every day to do code reviews.
 I prefer doing them after lunch so I can start with a fresh mind.

-Make sure you know what are you reviewing
+Make sure you know what you are reviewing.

 I usually ask myself the following questions before starting.

-Does this change need integration tests?
+Does this change require integration tests?

 Does the documentation related to this change has been updated?
-For example the readme or a Wiki page
+For example, the readme or a Wiki page.

 Does this change update any library or dependency that may break the system?